 If you are talking fish in NYC, there is no place better than Le Bernardin.
-Chef Eric Ripert is a genius and I came across this recipe for his house starter, which is served before every meal.
+Chef Eric Ripert is a genius, and I came across this recipe for his famous salmon rillettes, which are served before every meal.
+Rich, creamy and surprisingly simple, they’re essentially an elegant salmon spread served with crisp toast.
 I took the recipe down exactly, so credit where credit’s due.
-Bravo Chef Ripert!

 2 cups dry White Wine